funktionale-programmierung/bob2015/2015/fischmann.md

 Knowledge of Haskell is not required, but a certain aptitude in at least one other programming language will be helpful.

+Presentation language will be English, but we are happy to discuss your questions in German.

 #### Matthias Fischmann

 Matthias Fischmann has implemented his thesis at the Max Planck